visit-dav/visit/src/doc/using_visit/Quantitative/Pick.rst

 the picked *coordinates* or the picked *element* through time.
-While each of these options generates very different results, it's worth keeping in mind that following the picked *element* will be substantially faster when working with datasets with large numbers of time steps.
+While each of these options generates very different results, it's worth keeping in mind that following the picked *element* will be substantially faster when working with datasets with large numbers of timesteps.